Frequently asked questions about Power BI

-What’s the difference between Power BI and Power BI Pro?
+What’s the difference between Power BI Pro and Power BI Premium?

 How much does Power BI cost?

-Power BI Desktop are free.
+Power BI Desktop is free.
 There is a 60-day free trial available for Power BI Pro.
 Read about pricing at Power BI pricing.

 What if I have questions about Power BI Premium?